 I'm a librarian from Randolph Vermont and I like to visit libraries.
 Professionally, I am a librarian without a library.
 I went to library school at the University of Washington in the last century.
 I work with the adult education program in Randolph Vermont and help people learn to use computers.
 I work for the Vermont Library Association which is the professional association for librarians in this state and I write and speak locally and nationally about topics related to libraries and technology.
+I'm on the board of the VT Humanities Council.
 Lately I talk a lot about online privacy and also how to avoid online scams.
 This is a picture of the library in my town.
 I fill in here when someone is sick or on vacation and get to work at the reference desk.
 The upstairs is lovely and regal, the downstairs is the youth department.
 Before it was renovated the basement (or lower level) was used as the historical society, overflow for the grade school across the street, and even for band practice!

 I moved to Vermont in 1997 (from Massachusetts, where I was from, via Seattle where I got my library degree).
 I lived in a small town (West Topsham a town with no library) on the side of a highway, and needed an excuse to go exploring.
 I am an organized list-making person.
 I was vaguely familiar with the Vermont 251 Club, founded by the late Arthur Peach while he was working at (the late) Vermont Life magazine in 1954.
 I liked his idea of the 251 Club, an informal "do it however you want, but just get outside and do it" sort of club.
-And I wanted to learn more about my chosen home, where my great-grandfather lived.
+And I wanted to learn more about my chosen home, the state where my great-grandfather lived.
 I got my Gazetteer and started visiting places....

 One of the things the Better Library Movement did was organized Book Wagons (this was before the term "Bookmobiles" was in regular use) to bring books to the 689 rural one and two room schoolhouses in the state.
 This is an article from Vermont Life magazine in their 1952-53 Winter issue.
 And I'd be remiss as a librarian if I didn't tell you that you can access EVERY Vermont Life magazine for free online (or to download and read offline)